Category Archives: British Royals

 Prince William Frederick, Duke of Gloucester; Credit – Wikipedia

-Prince William Frederick, 2nd Duke of Gloucester was a great-grandson of King George II and a nephew and a son-in-law of King George III.
+Prince William Frederick, 2nd Duke of Gloucester was a great-grandson of King George II and the nephew and son-in-law of King George III.
 He married George III’s daughter Princess Mary.
-Born at Palazzo Teodoli in Rome, Italy on January 15, 1776, he was the only son and the youngest of the three children of Prince William Henry, 1st Duke of Gloucester and Maria Walpole.
+Born at Palazzo Teodoli in Rome, Italy on January 15, 1776.
+William Frederick was the only son and the youngest of the three children of Prince William Henry, 1st Duke of Gloucester and Maria Walpole.
 Frederick, Prince of Wales, the father of Prince William Henry, 1st Duke of Gloucester died when Prince William Henry was eight years old.
 At that time, William Henry’s eldest brother George became heir to the throne and would succeed their grandfather as King George III in 1760.

 A little background on the marriage of the parents of Prince William Frederick, 2nd Duke of Gloucester: